-The 33rd Eurosonic Noorderslag kicks off in just one week’s time, as industry experts and emerging music talents get ready to descend on the Dutch city of Groningen
+The 33rd Eurosonic Noorderslag kicks off in one week, as industry experts and emerging music talents get ready to descend on Dutch city Groningen

 Sign up for IQ Index

 The Epic Working Group warns that tens of thousands of Irish production jobs will be lost without financial support from the government